armory-io/cdaas-examples/hello-armory/README.md

 By default, the manifests defined in `path` will be deployed to all of your `targets`.
 If you want to restrict the targets where a manifest should be deployed, use the `manifests.targets` field.

 A `path` can be a path to an individual file or a directory.
+Each file can contain one or more Kubernetes manifests.

 ```yaml
 manifests: